Oluwakemi-moyin/Retail_Data/README.md

    - In Year 2011, Total sales was initially rising and falling but sales stabilized in July and was steadily increasing till it reached its peak in November (661,545.00 units) and drastically dropped in the following month by 56.79% to 285,830 units.
 5. Product Demand by Region
+   - The store has 390,909 orders in total for the periods in review(2010 to 2011).
+   - In year 2011, the countries with the highest number of orders are United Kingdom and Germany with 325,444orders and 8,158orders respectively.
+Saudi arabia and Bahrain have the least orders with 9orders and 17orders respectively.
+   - In year 2010, the countries with the highest number of orders are United kingdom and Germany with 23,428orders and 485orders respectively.
+Austria and Poland have the least orders with 7orders and 8 orders respectively.

 6. Revenue Distribution